 Who must hold an HSE card?

-All workers carrying out work on building and construction sites, providing cleaning services or providing manual car care (from 1st July 2022) must hold an HSE card.
+All workers who provide cleaning services, offer services related to manual car care, wheel changes and wheel storage or carry out work on building and construction sites must hold an HSE card.
 This requirement applies to both Norwegian and foreign workers.

 The requirement for having an HSE card applies to all building, construction and installation work.
 This requirement also applies to work of this nature in the consumer industry.